qhv1/CS1632_Fall2020/deliverables/4/README.md

 For this assignment, your group will profile a Conway's Game of Life simulation, and improve its performance by refactoring several methods (to be determined by the results of the profiling).
+The program is functionally correct.
+It's only problem is that certain features are too slow.
 This will consist of several
 parts:

 1. Profiling (before) to determine which method is the most CPU-intensive